munificent/craftinginterpreters/book/resolving-and-binding.md

 ^code visit-var-stmt

-We split binding into to separate steps -- declaring and defining -- in order to handle this funny edge case:
+We split binding into two separate steps -- declaring and defining -- in order to handle this funny edge case:

 ```lox
 var a = "outer";